 Subject: Detail: Delegated by: Delegated to: Day-to-day management of housing stock Day-to-day management of the Council's housing stock, housing land and housing matters.
-Executive Committee Executive Director Planning & Regeneration, Regulatory and Housing / Head of Housing Day-to-day management of housing stock In accordance with existing Council policies and practices, to deal with the registration and allocation of tenancies of Council accommodation where rent arrears are less than £100.
-Executive Committee Head of Housing / Tenancy Manager / Tenancy Officers).
+Executive Committee Head of Housing Services Day-to-day management of housing stock In accordance with existing Council policies and practices, to deal with the registration and allocation of tenancies of Council accommodation where rent arrears are less than £100.
+Executive Committee Head of Housing Services / Tenancy Manager / Tenancy Officers.
 Registration and Allocation of Tenancies > £100 arrears In accordance with existing Council policies and practices, to deal with the registration and allocation of tenancies of Council accommodation where rent arrears are more than £100.
-Executive Committee Executive Director Planning & Regeneration, Regulatory and Housing Equipment and Adaptations Day-to-day management of the Equipment and Adaptations Service.
-Executive Committee Head of Housing / Tenancy Manager Communal Rooms Lettings and day-to-day operation of the Communal Rooms in warden-controlled schemes.
-Executive Committee Executive Director Planning & Regeneration, Regulatory and Housing/ H o Housing / Community Warden Team Leader(s)
+Executive Committee Head of Housing Services Equipment and Adaptations Day-to-day management of the Equipment and Adaptations Service.
+Executive Committee Head of Housing Services / Tenancy Manager Communal Rooms Lettings and day-to-day operation of the Communal Rooms in warden-controlled schemes.
+Executive Committee Head of Housing Services / Community Warden Team Leader(s)